Fixed protection

 Fixed protection and auto-enrolment

-Care is needed to avoid losing fixed protection as a result of an employer auto-enrolling (or auto-re-enrolling) you into a pension scheme - this is particularly relevant when moving to a new employer.
+Whilst pension funding from 6 April 2023 is no longer an issue for many with fixed protection, those who registered fixed protection after 15 March 2023 still need to be aware that their protection could be lost as a result of an employer auto-enrolling (or auto-re-enrolling) them into a pension scheme - this is particularly relevant when moving to a new employer.

 Employers don't have to auto-enrol or auto-re-enrol anyone who they have 'reasonable grounds to believe' has LTA protection.
 Those with fixed protection should let their employers know as soon as possible.